Rover1218/blog-site/README.md

    npm start
    ```

-7. Open your browser and visit `http://localhost:3000`.
+7. Open your browser and navigate to `http://localhost:3000`.

 ### Folder Structure